vincentsels/ecorendum/src/assets/md/en/info.md

 - The **legal 55% CO2-equivalent reduction target**, and its resulting 34 Mt absolute value, was calculated by VEKA and should be correct.

 - The **European CO2-equivalent reduction target** is based on the EU ESR target of 47% for Belgium.
 The federal government, Brussels and Wallonia all recognize this 47%.
 Flanders currently only targets 42%, leaving a large gap nationally.
 As long as the different regions haven't come to an agreement of how to divide the efforts, this tool assumes Flanders should also achieve a 47% reduction.
 As an absolute value, this translates into roughly 27 Mt of CO2-equivalent reductions.
-Note that in the European context, this only includees the ESR-sectors (road transport, buildings, agriculture, small industry, waste management), no ETS-sectors (electricity and heat generation, large industry, aviation and maritime transport).
+Note that in the European context, this only includes the ESR-sectors (road transport, buildings, agriculture, small industry, waste management), no ETS-sectors (electricity and heat generation, large industry, aviation and maritime transport).

 - The **energy efficiency target** is currently a very rough estimate of 10.000 GWh additional savings per year.